Use of drones on reserve land

 - Safety issues; the potential for collision and impacting on helicopter and fire management operations.

 To clarify where drones are not permitted see the map on Managing our parks and reserves.
-Beneath the map you''ll see a link to a more detailed external site map of Tasmania.
+Beneath the map you'll see a link to a more detailed an external site map of Tasmania known as LISTmap.

 - Commercial and event filming, and